Augusto César Sandino: Declaring war on the United States

 In June 1927, Sandino organised a group of 50 men to march to the San Albino mines in Nueva Segovia, where he was formerly employed by American businessman Charles Butters.
 Sandino took over the mine, which held 500 pounds of dynamite he said was going to use to "kill Yankees", and forcibly drove out all foreigners.
 This led to foreigners criticizing America and how the Marines deployed in Nicaragua were ordered to protect only American property, not foreigners'.

 At the beginning of July 1927, Sandino issued a manifesto condemning the betrayal of the Liberal revolution by the vendepatria ("country-seller") Moncada.
 He declared war on the United States, which he called the "Colossus of the North" and "the enemy of our race".
 At the height of his guerrilla campaign, Sandino claimed to have 3,000 soldiers in his army; in later years, officials estimated the number at 300.

-On 16 July, Sandino's followers attacked a patrol of U.S. Marines and the Nicaraguan Guardia Nacional was sent to apprehend him at the village of Ocotal.
-Armed primarily with machetes and 19th-century rifles, they attempted to besiege the Marines, but were easily repulsed with the help of one of the first dive-bombing attacks in history, conducted by five Marine de Havilland biplanes.
+On 16 July, Sandino's followers attacked US Marines and Guardia Nacional at the village of Ocotal.
+Armed primarily with machetes and 19th-century rifles, they attempted to besiege the Marines, but were easily repulsed with the help of one of the first dive-bombing attacks in history, conducted by five Marine Airco DH.4 biplanes.
 The Marine commander estimated that 300 of Sandino's men died.
 The actual number was about 80.
 The Marines suffered two casualties, one dead and one wounded, and the Guardia three dead and four taken prisoner.

 Despite their heavy losses and the lopsided nature of these battles, the rebels made other attempts to swarm a small post guarded by 21 Marines and 25 guardsmen at Telpaneca.
 The 200 assaulting Sandinistas had 25 deaths and 50 wounded while killing one Marine, wounding another and seriously injuring a guardsman.

-Later Sandino took the more official title Augusto César Sandino and renamed his insurgents "The Army in Defense of the National Sovereignty of Nicaragua".
+Later Sandino took the more impressive name "Augusto César Sandino", and renamed his insurgents "The Army in Defense of the National Sovereignty of Nicaragua".
 Efforts by the Marines to kill or capture him over the summer failed.
 In November 1927, U.S. aircraft succeeded in locating El Chipote, Sandino's remote mountain headquarters east of San Albino Mine.
 But when the Marines reached it, they found it abandoned and guarded by straw dummies.
 Sandino and his followers had long since escaped.

-In January 1928 U.S. Marines found Sandino's war base in Quilalí and, though they were ambushed in their approach, the American and Nicaraguan troops had no trouble in routing the 400 rebels under Francisco Estrada's leadership.
+In January 1928, U.S. Marines found Sandino's war base in Quilalí and, though they were ambushed in their approach, the American and Nicaraguan troops had no trouble in routing the 400 rebels under Francisco Estrada's leadership.
 The Marines lost one man while killing 20.
 Sandino's penchant for exaggeration was evident in his personal report of the events: he claimed to have won the battle in three hours and that 97 Americans were killed and another 60 wounded.
 In reality only 66 Marines were in the operation.
-He further boasted the capture of six Lewis machine guns, three M1921 Thompsons and 46 Lewis automatic rifles.
-Among these trophies was a codebook for communicating with aircraft.
+He further boasted the capture of six Lewis machine guns, three M1921 Thompsons, and 46 Lewis automatic rifles.
+Among these claimed trophies was a codebook for communicating with aircraft.